VL5H/Spam-Message-Classification-Model/README.md

       -  False Positives (FP)
       -  False Negatives (FN)

-    *Note: As this model is an intitial proof of concept, I have not included a UI at this time.
+    *Note: As this model is an initial proof of concept, I have not included a UI at this time.
 I plan to create a upgraded, more intelligent version of this model featuring better classification logic and a GUI.

 Installation/SetUp:
-1. Dowload the following files:
+1. Download the following files:
     - Data_Loader.py
     - Naive_Bayes.py
     - EvaluationMetrics.py